ros4hri/hri_person_manager/test/test-graphs.md

 body1 ---|0.4| anon2
 ```

-# Step 3: association between these features
+# Step 3: association between these features -- one anonymous person should disappear

 ## INPUT